umilab/ubiquity-slideshow-umi/README.md

+# ubiquity-slideshow-umi
-# ubiquity-slideshow-ubuntu
+based on ubiquity-slideshow-ubuntu
 <http://launchpad.net/ubiquity-slideshow-ubuntu>

 -----

 This project is about slideshows which appear while installing Ubuntu or its *buntu friends.
-The one source package provides a number of Debian packages for Ubuntu, including ubiquity-slideshow-ubuntu, ubiquity-slideshow-xubuntu and ubiquity-slideshow-kubuntu.
+The one source package provides a number of Debian packages for Ubuntu, UMI, including ubiquity-slideshow-ubuntu, ubiquity-slideshow-xubuntu and ubiquity-slideshow-kubuntu.

 This is associated with the ubiquity-slideshow group on Launchpad at